 How We Collect and Use Nonpublic Personal Information

 We collect basic data about our online visitors to better serve those who use our website, have an interest in our products, and make various requests.
 If you use our online application, that information is processed to help determine your funding eligibility.
-We do not share your data (your name, company name, US mail or email address, phone number, etc.) except as needed to process your request.
+We do not share your data (your name, company name, US mail or email address, phone number, etc.) except as needed to process your request or as expressly authorized by you.
 By providing a phone number, you authorize Mulligan to contact you via phone calls and text messages.
 At any time, you may opt out of receiving communications from us by contacting us at firstname.lastname@example.org.

 We may also collect automatic information about your visit to our website, such as time of day, browser type and version, browser language, your operating system and platform, and the Internet Protocol (IP) address used to connect your computer to the Internet.
 This information is used for analytical purposes and to help us provide services to our clients.
 We may also use this information to administer and troubleshoot our website and servers.